sbb-design-systems/lyne-components/.github/ISSUE_TEMPLATE/question.md

 <!--

-Hi there! 👋 We hope everything is fine using our projects from the Lyne Design System.
+Hi there! 👋🏻 We hope everything is fine using our projects from the Lyne Design System.
 It looks like you might have a question about our work, so we wanted to share some resources that you could use if you have not tried them yet 🙂.

 You can find the Lyne Components documentation [here](https://github.com/lyne-design-system/lyne-components/docs).
 Also have first a look at our [issues](https://github.com/lyne-design-system/lyne-components/issues) if your question/issue has been asked/raised before or even might have been solved.

 If these resources do not work out, help us out by filling out a couple of details below!

+Thanks in advance!

 -->